 Country: Name of the country that issues the certificate.
 Box I.1.
 Name and full address of the natural or legal person dispatching the consignment.
 Information on telephone and fax numbers or e-mail address is recommended.
 Box I.2.
 The certificate reference number is the number used by the Veterinary Authority of the country to identify the certificate.
 Box I.3.
 Name of the Veterinary Authority.
 Box I.4.
 Name and full address of the natural or legal person to whom the consignment is destined at the time the certificate is issued.
 Box I.5.
 Name of the country from which the animals, hatching eggs, embryos, semen, ova or brood combs are being exported.
 For products, name the country(ies) where the finished products were produced, manufactured or packed.
 "ISO code" refers to the international standard two-letter code (ISO 3166-1 Alpha-2 Code) for a country produced by the International Organization for Standardization.
-Box 1.6.
+Box I.6.
 Name of the zone or compartment of origin, if relevant, in part II of the certificate.
 Box I.7.
 Name of the country of destination.
 "ISO code" refers to the international standard two-letter code (ISO 3166-1 Alpha-2 Code) for a country produced by the International Organization for Standardization.
-Box 1.8.
+Box I.8.
 Name of the zone or compartment of destination, if relevant, in part II of the certificate.
+Box I.9.
+Name and full address of the place(s) from which the animals or products are being exported; and official approval or registration number when required.
+For animals and hatching eggs: the establishment(s), wildlife or hunting reserves.
+For semen: the artificial insemination centre.
+For embryos and ova: the name, address and official approval number of the collection team (not the premises of storage).